Nick Bawden

-Charles Nicholas Bawden (born June 22, 1996) is an American professional football fullback.
+Charles Nicholas Bawden (born June 22, 1996) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the San Diego State Aztecs.

 College career

-Bawden began his collegiate career as a quarterback at San Diego State.
+Bawden began his collegiate career as a quarterback at San Diego State University.
 During his freshman season, he started two games for the Aztecs, completing 13 of 38 passes for 147 yards with a touchdown and two interceptions, he then switched to the fullback position after the season.
 He caught 15 passes for 137 yards as a junior, and 15 for 103 yards and his first touchdown as a senior.

 In back to back years, Bawden was the lead blocker for two different 2,000 yard rushers in Donnel Pumphrey and Rashaad Penny.
 This was the first time this had been done in the history of college football.
 Both of those running backs were also the leading rushers in college football in 2016 and 2017.